adventuregamestudio/ags/PSP/readme.txt

 Future plans:
 -----------------------------------------------------------------------------------------------
-- Running 3.1.x and 2.7x AGS games, preferably with a unified launcher.
+- Running 3.1.x and 2.7x AGS games.
+When this will happen I cannot say as it depends on if and when these engine versions become open source.
 - Ingame menu to change settings/controls.
 - Graphical menus.
 - Completely fixing the sound stuttering.